Loran-ash/Personal-Use-Discord-Music-Bot-with-YouTube-Recommendation-Function/README.md

 The code of music bot is based on Gabriel-M-Martins/Discord-MusicBot.

 Recommendation System.ipynb mainly deals with raw datasets.
-Because the .csv files are too big, I didn't upload them here.
+Because the .csv files are too large, I didn't upload them here.
 The analyzed data is already saved to result.csv.

 Set up: